 Being in communication with not only family and friends back home (or here if you are lucky) is important so grab a pay as you go sim card for your phone and add some credit (airtime) to it.
 You can get a sim at any phone shop but also at supermarkets like Coles and Woolworths for just $2.
 Having an Australian number is also essential for any applications for jobs or on official government forms too so make this a priority.

 Once you have established several forms of ID and have secured employment, consider moving over to a post paid phone contract as you can get some great deals that include data and hundreds of dollars of call credit to use either locally or internationally.
-I have one of the cheapest contract packages with Virgin and for $40 a month I get $450 worth of credit to use on texting, national calls and international calls as I want to, and I have never gone over this.

 2) Get a WA drivers license